golanlevin/ExperimentalCapture/docs/multispectral.md

 ![The Blue Boy in visible, X-Ray, and NIR](images/nir/nir_infrared_reflectometry_blueboy.jpg)

-The paintings [*"The Lynching of Leo Frank"*](http://www.oliverlutz.com) and [*"Stella at the Playground"*](http://www.oliverlutz.com) by Oliver Lutz (2010) use a (visibly) black, IR-transparent overpainting—covering a secret image that can only be observed by means of a NIR security camera and a nearby CCTV.
+The paintings [*"The Lynching of Leo Frank"*](http://www.oliverlutz.com) and [*"Stella at the Playground"*](http://www.oliverlutz.com) by Oliver Lutz (2010) use a (visibly) black, IR-transparent overpainting—covering a "secret" image that can only be observed by means of a NIR security camera and a nearby CCTV.
 Lutz makes [many projects](http://www.oliverlutz.com/oliverlutz_prjct_nscr.htm) with this IR-clear, visibly-black overpainting.
 His work appeared in the Walker Art Center exhibition [*"Exposed: Voyeurism, Surveillance and The Camera since 1870"*](http://www.walkerart.org/calendar/2011/exposed-voyeurism-surveillance-and-the-camera).

 ![Paintings by Oliver Lutz](images/nir/nir_lutz_1.jpg)